Hold on to your hat in the Windy City!

 This strip also offers gems like luxe chocolate shop Vosges, or head just north of downtown to the eclectic stores of the Wicker Park-Bucktown neighbourhood, including Vintage Underground and Stitch for contemporary accessories.

-For top things to do in Chicago that will leave you feeling refreshed, locals and visitors alike love Millennium Park, which was built over rail yards and parking space.
+Locals and visitors alike love Millennium Park, which was built over rail yards and parking space.

 From basketball’s Bulls to ice hockey’s Blackhawks, sport is legendary in Chicago.
 A quintessential American experience is a baseball match at Wrigley Field — home of the Cubs, who broke a 108-year World Series drought in 2016.